What are PRP injections?

 PRP injection preparation

 Proper preparation before PRP injections can reduce bruising, speed up your recovery and improve your results.
-Dr Ramia recommends that you:
+We recommend that you:

 - Stop taking blood-thinning medicines such as aspirin and ibuprofen for one week before treatment to prevent bruising and bleeding.